 Another drawback is how WiFi extenders and boosters typically create their own separate WiFi networks with their own network names (or SSIDs as we call them).
 If you’re in an area with the choice of multiple networks, you may not know which is the best one to use.
 Your devices would also need to switch networks as you move from one part of the house to another.

 From One to Many: a WiFi Mesh system

+Why call it a WiFi mesh?
 A mesh, like a web or a net, has many woven or attached strands.
 Likewise, a WiFi mesh system is made of several interconnected parts.
 Instead of a single router, a WiFi mesh consists of a group of networking components commonly known as nodes.
 One node connects to the modem while the others are placed throughout your home.

 Compared with WiFi extenders or repeaters, all nodes of a WiFi mesh system are part of a single wireless network and communicate to each other.
 The modem still remains unchanged–we’ve simply replaced the old single router with a new multi-node router system.

 Unlike WiFi repeaters or extenders, which ultimately rely on the single WiFi router to send signals out, each WiFi mesh node can send and receive signals and support other nodes, like points in an interconnected web.